Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 Weight and Balance

-As the Parker Injector only weighs 1.2 oz (35g), it’s about a third of the weight of many other safety razors.
+As the Parker Injector weighs only 1.2 oz (35g), it’s approximately one-third the weight of many other safety razors.
 This weight difference is something I think other guys who use a heavier safety razor might find odd at first.
 Still, I did find I became more familiar with it and adjusted my style when using it quickly enough.

 It balances out nicely, so there are no top or bottom-heavy issues.